 Lamictal, 300 mg/day – my old friend.
-It controls my manic swings seemingly without side-effects.
+It helps control my manic swings seemingly without side-effects.
 It has limitations, though; I need to pair it with something to control depression.
 I have been taking it since my hospital stay in 2006.

 My previous medications:

-Abilify – I took this since 2010, stopped in 2020, restarted in early 2021, and stopped again last month.
-It helped stabilize my moods and decrease depression, but unfortunately it also promoted weight gain and increased my appetite.
-Earlier this year it helped relieve my anxiety and OCD symptoms, reducing both to the point where I can try to control the rituals to some extent.
+Abilify – I took this since 2010, stopped in 2020, restarted in early 2021, and stopped again in late 2021.
+It helped stabilize my moods and decrease depression, but unfortunately it also promoted significant weight gain and increased my appetite.
+In 2021 it helped relieve my anxiety and OCD symptoms, reducing both to the point where I can try to control the rituals to some extent.
 Withdrawal was pretty clean, but resuming it makes me want to eat everything in sight.

 Latuda – A short trial from December 2020 to January 2021.
 It made me manic, twitchy, and tense; elevated my blood pressure; and caused sleeplessness.
 Withdrawing from Latuda was difficult because the side effects persisted for a few weeks after discontinuing.
 More importantly, it seemed to kindle some long-term effects in my brain, making my OCD and ADD symptoms much worse to the point of being intolerable.
 It has taken about 5 months to fully recover from this, although the anxiety and OCD symptoms are still a little elevated.